 3501 Forbes Ave, Suite 420, Pittsburgh, PA 15213

-Nominations (except the Best Poster Awards) must be received by the Award Committee no later than the end of June of the year of the Congress.
-Decisions will be made no later than mid-August.
+Nominations (except the Best Poster Awards) must be received by the Award Committee no later than the end of March of the year of the Congress.
+Decisions will be made no later than mid-May.
 Nominations should be sent to Kemal Arikan, using the e-mail or street address above.